a safe and stimulating environment in which our learners can thrive

 In addition, Truro and Penwith College has a designated Governor for Safeguarding; Linda Batchelor.

 The dedicated, professional teams across Truro and Penwith College are always on-hand to assist with any safeguarding concerns that arise.

 who can i speak to?

-The Designated Safeguarding Lead (DSL) for all matters relating to Child Protection and Safeguarding is Lisa Briscoe, Director of Student Experience.
+The Designated Safeguarding Lead (DSL) and Senior Mental Health Lead (Strategic Lead) for all matters relating to Child Protection and Safeguarding is Lisa Briscoe, Director of Student Experience.
 Our DSL is fully trained, receives updated training every two years and has a team of safeguarding specialists who offer help and support.
 Safeguarding specialists can be found within the Student Services team at each campus.

 Visit Student Services at Truro College in the Mylor building - 01872 305711, email email@example.com and at Penwith College in the Lamorna building - 01736 809407, email firstname.lastname@example.org

 - Gary Kos - Safeguarding Officer, based in Student Services